-We have PEO client services agreements with a diverse array of customers, including electronics manufacturers, various light-manufacturing industries, agriculture-based companies, transportation and shipping enterprises, food processors, telecommunications companies, public utilities, general contractors in various construction-related fields, restaurant franchises, and professional services firms.
-None of our clients individually represented more than 1% of our total revenues in 2023.
+We have PEO client services agreements with customers in a diverse array of industries, including, among others, construction, manufacturing, transportation and warehousing, waste management and remediation services, retail, leisure and hospitality and wholesale trade.
+None of our clients individually represented more than 1% of our total revenues in 2024.